-- \ Grant Request VAWA Grants to Tribal Governments Program - Council approved a resolution to authorize application for, and receipt and implementation of, grant funding through the U.S. Department of Justice, Office on Violence Against Women Grants to Indian Tribal Governments Program. - \ Self-Governance Presentation An Salt River Pima-Maricopa Indian Community COMMUNITY DEVELOPMENT DEPARTMENT ENVIRONMENTAL PROTECTION & NATURAL RESOURCES 10,005 East Osborn Road, Scottsdale, AZ 85256 (480) 362-7500 EPNR@srpmic-nsn.gov NOTICE OF PUBLIC MEETING FOR data collected from the monitoring network on network theon the status on where the Community stands with the Self-GovernancePD andnity stands with the Self-GovernancealyticalProgram, services, functions, and funding opportunities.\Salt River Fire Department - Chief \ Salt River Fire Department - Chief Dash thanked Council, staff, and tribal departments for their support and services to the SRFD during the loss of Firefighter Brendan Bessee. informational presentation was give - \ COVID-19 Update The Community Manager provided an overview of the current Community COVID-19 situation and testing results for the week.
+A meeting hosted by the SRPMIC CDD-EPNR will be held on: Wednesday, May 25, 2022 1 p.m. - 3 p.m.
+Two Waters, Building B, 1st Floor, Mesquite Room 10005 East Osborn Road Scottsdale, AZ 85256 This meeting invites all members of the public to a hearing on AQP SRPMIC 2021 Air Monitoring Network Plan Report.
+CDD/EPNR AQP is providing an opportunity for interested parties to submit all written comments submitted to CDD/EPNR, 10005 E Osborn Rd, Scottsdale, AZ 85256 or e-mail to epnr@srpmic-nsn.gov.
+The deadline for comment period is June 17, 2022. informational presentation was give on the status on where the Community stands with the Self-Governance Program, services, functions, and funding opportunities. - Salt River Fire Department Chief Dash thanked Council, staff, and tribal departments for their support and services to the SRFD during the loss of Firefighter Brendan Bessee. - COVID-19 Update The Community Manager provided an overview of the current Community COVID-19 situation and testing results for the week.
 Dr. Mangieri provided information to the Community that booster shots are available at the Wellness Center. - Administrative Reports: The Community Manager announced information on upcoming Community events.
 He asked Council to consider attending the Drug Symposium in lieu of the June 2, 2022 work session.
 No objections from the request.
 The Office of Congressional and Legislative Affairs provided an update on the State and Federal Legislation activities.
 OCLA stated that President Harvier took part in a call with White House officials and other leaders to discuss issues of duel taxations.
 President Harvier also had a meeting with the Department of Justice Office of Tribal Justice related to cultural resources protection issues and the responsibility of the federal agencies and U.S. Attorneys to protect and uphold cultural resource laws.
 Chief Auerbach provided an update on police operational activity in the Community.
-He announced the SRPD Torch Run for Special Olympics on April 29, 2022. - \ Community Member Comments: First comments was in regards to Council bylaws, standard of conduct, or a code of ethics, and if available to the public.
+He announced the SRPD Torch Run for Special Olympics on April 29, 2022. - First comments was in regards to Council bylaws, standard of conduct, or a code of ethics, and if available to the public.
 Second comment was in regards to previous comments made, concerns over traffic, gardening program, and dust in the Community.
 Third comments was in regards to the new date and registration process for the Drug Symposium.
-This is because the date overlaps with the reburial process. - \ Executive Session: SRMG, Grievance, General Counsel Legal Matters.
+This is because the date overlaps with the reburial process. - Executive Session: SRMG, Grievance, General Counsel Legal Matters.
 April 21, 2022 - Skype Council Work Session Items: